Bose A30 Aviation Headset

 NEW!
 A30 Aviation Headset

 ProFlight Series 2 Aviation Headset

-- The warranty for the Bose A30 Aviation Headset covers five years from the date of purchase and includes defects in material and workmanship with parts, labour and one-way return postage from Bose—all provided at no charge to the customer.
+- The warranty for the Bose A30 Aviation Headset covers 5 years from the date of purchase and includes defects in material and workmanship with parts, labour and one-way return delivery from Bose – all provided at no charge to the customer.

 - We maintain a dedicated FAA-certified repair station to support all versions of Bose aviation headsets and have certified repair centres around the globe to provide timely services.

 What’s the difference between the A30 Aviation Headset and its predecessor, the A20 Aviation Headset?

 The A30 Aviation Headset is the evolution of the A20.
 Its sleek, modern design significantly improves long-term comfort with a lower on-head weight and reduced clamping force.
 It also features three modes of active noise reduction and tap control for talk-through communication.

 The A30 upholds the acclaimed noise reduction and state-of-the-art materials and electronic capabilities of the A20.
 Each of these advancements helped create the best combination of noise reduction and audio clarity on the market.